-The good news is that this question is no longer relevant, so you don’t have to worry about claiming 1 or 0 on tax forms!
+The good news is that this question is no longer relevant, so you don’t have to worry about the difference between claiming 1 or 0 on tax forms!
 Why?
 As of 2020, the Internal Revenue Service updated the W-4 Form.
 The W-4 no longer asks taxpayers if they want to claim a specific number of allowances or exemptions.

 Learn how to file your taxes using the new W-4 Form to get the most significant tax return possible and avoid legal ramifications.